 Layers

-A layer can access data from a data source.
-You can use an ArcGIS Map as a container for layers to display geographic data in a Unity scene.
+Maps use a collection of layers to display geographic data from a variety of data sources and formats.
+These can include several basemap layers and data layers from online or local sources.
+You can use an ArcGIS Map as a container for layers to display geographic data in a scene.

 There are two groups of layers that an ArcGIS Map contains: